steveshogren/hugo-blog/content/post/purity-is-good-design.md

 code harder to test.
 Code that is harder to test, often gets tested less.

 Many books and blogs teach encapsulation as an important part of a good object-oriented design.
-I believe that encapsulation and domain modeling have been incorrectly tangled together.
+Encapsulation and domain modeling have been incorrectly tangled together.
 A good domain model is possible with or without encapsulation.

 Encapsulation is ultimately about boundaries and trust.
-Encapsulation _sometimes can be_ a good idea across API or module boundaries.
+Encapsulation _can be_ a good idea across API or module boundaries.
 Ensuring that the users of your library cannot put your libraries' objects in an invalid state is a good design.
 This is where encapsulation shines.
 You should not trust the users of a library or API to correctly use your models.

 While appropriate for libraries and APIs, encapsulation is often misapplied to _internal code_.
 We pretend that we cannot trust ourselves and our coworkers to